fausnightm/Advanced-Refactoring/README.md

 Secondly, I refactored the css.
 I initially, added comments to help understand the layout of the CSS.
 Then, I consolidated similar components to minimized the lines of code needed to achieve the layout and features.

+## Language

+For this website, I used HTML and CSS.

 ## Usage